Skip to the main content

 There are many different job descriptions, duties, and responsibilities relating to economic development officers.
 Each provincial association of economic development has a list of members, a code of ethics, and standards of expectations for economic developers.

-An economic development officer’s duties can range from co-ordinating, running, and supervising economic development programs to matching business investment opportunities with investors.
-This job is not about creating new businesses or jobs.
-It is about creating an environment where business and investment can thrive.
+The duties of an economic development officer can range from coordinating, running, and supervising economic development programs to matching business investment opportunities with investors.
+This job is about creating an environment where business and investment can thrive.

 In general, economic development officers:

-• Connect with the local business community to support, encourage, and advise local businesses
+• Connect with the local business community to support, encourage, and connect local businesses to resources based on their need

 • Market the community to existing or potential investors